Claire E. Aubin (LLM)

-I am originally from the US' Pacific Northwest, where I completed a B.A. in International Studies and Russian, East European, and Eurasian Studies at the University of Oregon in 2016, graduating cum laude and Phi Beta Kappa.
-Immediately following this, I completed an LL.M in Human Rights Law at the University of Edinburgh.
-I have also undertaken studies at Moscow State Institute of International Relations (MGIMO) in Moscow, Russia.
+Claire E. Aubin is from the US' Pacific Northwest, where she completed a B.A. in International Studies and Russian, East European, and Eurasian Studies at the University of Oregon in 2016.
+Following this, she completed an LL.M in Human Rights Law at the University of Edinburgh.
+She has also undertaken studies at Moscow State Institute of International Relations (MGIMO) in Moscow, Russia.

-I am currently a doctoral student, researching the comparative individual agency of Holocaust perpetrators in the US and UK's post-war immigration processes.
+Claire is currently a third-year doctoral student, researching the individual agency of Holocaust perpetrators in the post-war United States immigration process.

 B.A.
-Russian, East European, and Eurasian Studies & International Studies (Honors with Distinction), University of Oregon, 2012-2016
+Russian, East European, and Eurasian Studies & International Studies (cum laude, Honors with Distinction), University of Oregon, 2012-2016

 - Thesis - "The Internationalization of Atrocity: John Demjanjuk and the Politics of Post-war Justice"